aalakian/chrips_hyperspectral/visu_images_AISAFENIX.md

 **Safe regularization**: use of CHRIPS parameters with slightly modified thresholds for all classes

-**Raw regularization**:  use of CHRIPS parameters with slightly modified thresholds for classes with absorptions and spectral angle similarity (2°) for other classes
+**Raw regularization**:  use of CHRIPS parameters with slightly modified thresholds for classes with specific absorptions and spectral angle similarity (2°) for other classes

 **France, Mauzac - suburban  -  size: 512 x 512**